naziha1986/-reading-notes.md/Read:03.md

 2. The closing tag: same as begining but it also includes a forward slash before the element name.
 3. The content: the content  is just text.
-4. The element: The opening tag, the closing tag, and the content together comprise the element.Elements can also have attributes>
+4. The element: The opening tag, the closing tag, and the content together comprise the element.Elements can also have attributes.

 An attribute should always have the following: